jw-cunningham/appetizers/README.md

 # appetizers
 A repo dedicated to code I am willing to share with the public.
 Bon Appétit!
 - **ntwrk-automation**
-   contains python and bash scripts that can be used to achieve network automation.
+   * Scripts that can be used to achieve network automation.
+Contains hints of python and bash. *Roughly n-3 behind*